 Spend the rest of your last day shopping in the city and head to the Coolsingel part of Rottermdam.
 The main shopping area here in Lijnbaan, which is considered to be the first pedestrian-only shopping street in Europe.
 You can also see the Koopgoot, another small shopping street nearby.

-Are you ready to explore Rotterdam for two days?
+Are you ready to explore Rotterdam for 2 days?
 Of course, you are!

 Do you want to know more about things to do and everything to know about Rotterdam and other cities in the Netherlands.
 Browse our other topics today here at Ask The Dutch Guy!